 - Elevated body temperature

 - Vessel constriction

-Evoke Wellness MA offers evidence-based addiction treatment that caters to the individual needs of each patient.
+Evoke Wellness at Cohasset offers evidence-based addiction treatment that caters to the individual needs of each patient.
 We are the premier medical detox, acute treatment, and stabilization facility on the South Shore.
 We provide comprehensive, integrated care for men, women, and families, and this is all geared towards setting the foundation for lifelong recovery.
 Have you had enough?
 Are you ready to get your life back?
 Our addiction specialists are here around the clock.
 Give us a call anytime.